-P.I.C.C. has been blessed with the right combination of personalities and talented individuals of whom provide content that has been palatable for readers and viewers of a broad political, social, and belief spectrum.
-It is our wish to continue, going into the second year, to bring in more talented, skilled, and like-minded individuals.
+P.I.C.C. has been blessed with the right combination of personalities and talented people of whom provide content that has been palatable for readers and viewers of a broad political, social, and belief spectrum.
+It is our wish to continue, going into the second year, to bring in more talented, skilled, and like-minded people.

-As we grow in this regard, it is pertinent upon us to set a simple Code of Ethics by which we can all observe and abide by in order to build a great team, achieve our objective, set an example, and strengthen our resolve.
+As we grow in this regard, it is pertinent upon us to set a simple Code of Ethics by which we can all observe and abide by to build a great team, achieve our goal, set an example, and strengthen our resolve.

 As founder, my vision for P.I.C.C. is that it will thrive well beyond my tenure.
 Its foundation will be solid and the baton can be passed to a new set of eyes, ideas, and courage to go forth into uncharted territory to make CHANGE.
 Remember, We the People are at the Pinnacle of Change.

 CODE OF ETHICS FOR P.I.C.C.
 COLUMNISTS AND CONTRIBUTORS